Frederick W. A. G. Haultain: Early life

-Northwest Territories politics
+North-West territorial politics

 In 1884, Haultain opened a law practice in Fort Macleod.
-He also served as Crown Prosecutor there for several years, and also was an editor for newspapers in Fort Macleod and Lethbridge.
-Haultain was first elected to the Legislative Assembly of the Northwest Territories in a by-election held on September 5, 1887.
+He also served as Crown prosecutor there for several years, and also was an editor for newspapers in Fort Macleod and Lethbridge.
+Haultain was elected to the Legislative Assembly of the North-West Territories in a by-election held on September 5, 1887.
 He defeated Charles Conybeare by a large margin.
-Representing the electoral district of Macleod in the North-West Territories Council from 1887 to 1888.
-Haultain would win his next five elections by acclamation.
+Representing the electoral district of Macleod in the North-West Territorial Council from 1887 to 1888.
+Haultain won his next five elections by acclamation.

 The editor of the Calgary Herald once wrote of him saying that "He is a man of academic training and large, clear perception; straightforward and manly even towards his enemies.
 In some respects, he is the most finished debater ever heard on a Western platform, arraying his Facts in crisp, clear-cut sentences, and then pressing home his argument with logic and Force?"

 Premier

-Hault was appointed premier of the Northwest Territories on October 7, 1897.
+Haultain was appointed premier of the North-West Territories on October 7, 1897.
 Haultain also served as Attorney General and Commissioner of Education.
 As premier, Haultain led negotiations for the granting of provincial status.
 He argued for Alberta and Saskatchewan to be admitted as a single province named Buffalo, and wanted the new province to be governed by non-partisan governments.
-The federal Liberal government of Sir Wilfrid Laurier, however, decided that such a province would challenge the power of Ontario, and Quebec.
-Instead wanting to carve up the province to create, Alberta and Saskatchewan, in 1905.
+The federal Liberal government of Sir Wilfrid Laurier, however, decided against such a large province and favoured creating two provinces, Alberta and Saskatchewan, which eventually happened in 1905.

-Frustrated in negotiations with the federal Liberal government, Haultain became increasingly identified with the Conservative Party and campaigned for it in the 1904 federal election.
-Laurier's Liberals were re-elected.
+Frustrated in negotiations with the federal Liberal government, Haultain increasingly identified with the Conservative Party and campaigned for it in the 1904 federal election.
+Laurier's Liberals were re-elected to a majority of seats in the House of Commons, and took two seats in the Alberta district, Conservative party candidates taking the other two.

 Saskatchewan politics

-Haultain led the Provincial Rights Party in the 1905 Saskatchewan provincial election, which was won by the Liberal Party of Saskatchewan.
+After Alberta and Saskatchewan became provinces in 1905, Haultain chose to be active in Saskatchewan.
+He led the Saskatchewan Provincial Rights Party in the 1905 Saskatchewan provincial election, which was won by the Liberal Party of Saskatchewan.
 From 1905 to 1912, Haultain sat in the Legislative Assembly of Saskatchewan as leader of the Opposition.